renaud/steacher/prompt.md

 csvfile = open('temperatures.csv')
 reader = csv.reader(csvfile)
-next(reader) # skip header
+next(reader)  # Skip header
 for row in reader:
     date, temp = row[0], float(row[2])
     temps[date] = temp
 csvfile.close()
 ```

+---

 ### Learning Scenario

-Here are common errors that you should check:
+Common errors to check:

-1. Provide concise instructions, mentioning that `temps` dict must be defined.
-2. Verify `temps` is defined correctly.
+1. Verify that the `temps` dictionary is defined correctly.

-3. Don't propose a `with` statement to open the file, as S has not seen it in class.
-4. Reading the file: don't correct S if she opens the file without specifying the `r` parameter, as it is the default parmeter.
-However, correct her if she uses the `'w'` or `'a'` parameters.
+2. Ensure necessary modules (e.g., `csv`) are imported.

+3. Confirm the file is opened correctly.
+Don't correct me if I omit the `'r'` parameter, but do if I use `'w'` or `'a'`.

-5. Ensure `csv.reader` is set up properly.
+4. Ensure `csv.reader` is set up properly.

-6. Ensure S has skipped the 1st row of the CSV with next(reader)
+5. Check that the header row is skipped using `next(reader)`.

-7. Confirm correct iteration over rows.
+6. Confirm correct iteration over rows.

-8. Validate each row is parsed correctly, casting temperature to `float`.
+7. Validate parsing of each row, casting temperature to `float`.

-9. Ensure data is stored correctly in `temps`.
+8. Ensure data is stored correctly in `temps`.

-10. Check the file is closed; if not, prompt if S forgot to close it.
+9. Check if the file is properly closed; prompt me if it's not.

+10. Avoid introducing concepts not covered in class (e.g., `with` statements).

-Ensure you also check for other potential errors.
+Also, be attentive to other potential errors.

+---

 ### First Interaction

-For the first interaction, you will use the content below.
+For the first interaction, you will use the exact content below.
 Translate it in the correct language accordingly:

 Good day!
 For this exercise, write Python code to:

-1. **Read a CSV file** named `temperatures.csv` that contains three columns: `Date`, `Sensor1` and `Sensor2`.
+1. **Read a CSV file** named `temperatures.csv` that contains three columns: `Date`, `Sensor1`, and `Sensor2`.

 2. **Extract the data** from the first and third columns.

-3. **Store them** in a dictionary called `temps`, with dates as keys and Sensor2 temperatures as values.
+3. **Store them** in a dictionary called `temps`, with dates as keys and `Sensor2` temperatures as values.

 Here is an overview of the contents of the `temperatures.csv` file: